magoo/minimalist-risk-management/SCENARIOS.md

     - An RCE was discovered by an adversary and exploited.
     - Our application retrieved objects from the wrong customer's S3 bucket when exporting data.

-## 3. Tasks that influence business risk 👨‍💻👩‍💻 ☑️
+## 3. Tasks that influence these risks
 With target risks in mind, a team can pursue OKRs to influence the likelihood of information security scenarios occurring.
 This is well covered in [better OKR's](https://medium.com/@magoo/how-to-measure-risk-with-a-better-okr-c259bccf359e).

-Downstream scenarios can become highly specific.
-For instance: An engineer may target the "_an endpoint is compromised_" scenario by focusing on highly specific scenarios involving a certain attachment type, a vulnerable piece of software on the endpoint, or maybe a patch level.
-Others may contribute to the _same scenario_ with _other approaches_, creating an engineering environment that values defense in depth.
-They may also approach the risk from [many different factors](https://medium.com/starting-up-security/the-five-factors-used-to-secure-systems-7f58be0f447f) depending on limitations.
+This approach heavily relies on forecasting.

+---

+## Reference Scenarios

-## Common scenario modifiers
+### Common scenario modifiers
 These are typical additions to help prioritize the most relevant scenarios.
 They are not typically scenarios themselves, but help focus mitigation efforts to the highest priority problems.

 Some scenarios are only important if they are capable of trigger an incident of a certain severity.